 Funded by: Mimosa project, HUG's private foundation and Innogap grant.

-CALLector, which officially started on April 1 2018 and will continue until December 31 2021, is funded by the Swiss National Science Foundation under its COST program, and the project is closely linked with the enetCollect COST project.
+CALLector, which officially started on April 1 2018, is funded by the Swiss National Science Foundation under its COST program, and the project is closely linked with the enetCollect COST project.
 The overall goal of CALLector is to create a platform, structured as a social network, for crowdsourced construction and use of CALL content.
-We are developing tools for construction of speech-enabled content using the CALL-SLT Lite framework and tools for text-based content using the LARA platform.

 Funded by: Swiss National Science Foundation (SNSF), COST program.